fulltopic/fulltopic.github.io/docs/deeplearning4j/mjsuperviesedlearning/Report.md

 # Supervised Learning for RL NN
-For further RL of Tenhou client, the model was trained by game played by Tenhou experts.
+For further RL of Tenhou client, this model was trained by game played by Tenhou experts.
 ## Data
 ### Source
 The data was downloaded from [天鳳位](http://tenhou.net/ranking.html).
-The files in broken xml format have been transformed into xml files and located in [xml files](../../../../../../datasets/mjsupervised/xmlfiles/)
+The files in broken xml format have been transformed into xml files and located in [xml files](https://github.com/fulltopic/Dp4jPractice/tree/master/datasets/mjsupervised/xmlfiles)
 ### Input State
 The input is a 1D int vector with length as 74:
 * 0 ~ 33: My tiles owned currently